thevickypedia/skynet/README.md

 ```
 ### Env Variables

-This script is designed to run locally using a env vars stored in a `.env` file which is loaded upon startup.
+This script is designed to run locally using env vars stored in a `.env` file which is loaded upon startup.

 Store env vars as below (either in `.env` file or as regular env vars)